Welcome to my website!

 Binarized Scoring Rules: An Experimental Horse Race,

-with Lise Vesterlund, Alistair Wilson, and graduate experimental economics class.
+with Lise Vesterlund, Alistair J. Wilson, and graduate experimental economics class.

 A remedy for the student loan crisis?
 An experiment on the sustainability of forward payment schemes,

-with David Huffman, Rachel Landsman, Lise Vesterlund, Stephanie Wang, and Alistair Wilson.
+with David Huffman, Rachel Landsman, Lise Vesterlund, Stephanie Wang, and Alistair J. Wilson.